T3rr8us-P4nk/EvilWifi/README.md

 If you have encountered some bugs or errors, or if you have ideas and recommendations, you can direct message me on my Facebook page: https://www.facebook.com/T3rr8usP4nk

 ## Special Thanks:
-Thanks to the tools related on thsi and to my friends for inspiring me to create this tool.
+Thanks to the tools related on this and to my friends for inspiring me to create this tool.